 The trio kept the same arrangement for their closer, yet another bouncy, traditional instrumental fiddle jam, “Wild Shoat”.
 While tuning beforehand, Brown had quizzed the audience to see if anyone knew what a “shoat” was.
 Someone conflated it with a “stoat”, but luckily, someone else gave the precise-enough answer of “pig” (it’s a piglet, which Brown ultimately took great care to make sure we understood).

 After the show, I approached Brown to congratulate her on the album release and excellent show, and to ask for the tuning she used for “Little Satchel” (to fulfill a friend’s request).
-She happily obliged me, even going so far as to write the tuning on a piece of paper and leave a thoughtful note about which string would most likely to break.
+She happily obliged me, even going so far as to write the tuning on a piece of paper and leave a thoughtful note about which string would be most likely to break while being tuned.
 I went home feeling enriched, and very curious.
 Much later, I shared some questions with Brown via email, which she gave terrific responses to via voice memo.
 Read on to see what she said!

 Note: this interview has been edited and condensed for clarity.

 Ben: What about the banjo do you love most?